ocarlsen/mock-slf4j-impl/README.md

 ### Maven

 (Note: the distribution to Maven Central is pending.
-In the meantime, you may check this project out and build it locally using `mvn clean install` to install the build artifact in your local Maven repository.)
+In the meantime, you may follow the steps on the [v1.0.0 Release](https://github.com/ocarlsen/mock-slf4j-impl/releases/tag/v1.0.0) page to download the artifact and install it in your local repo.)

 Add this Maven dependency to your POM file:

     <dependency>
         <groupId>com.ocarlsen.test</groupId>
         <artifactId>mock-slf4j-impl</artifactId>
-        <version>1.0.0-SNAPSHOT</version>
+        <version>1.0.0</version>
         <scope>test</scope>
     </dependency>